When Is Divorce The Right Answer

 1. When you are sure you are not the problem

-That accusation you always level against your spouse, that your partner is not doing up to your expectation, that you are not mutually getting along with your spouse, ask yourself, isn’t the problem stem from you?
+The accusation you always level against your spouse or you think your partner is not trying to meet your expectations or not mutually getting along with your spouse, ask yourself, am I really the problem?

 Are you contributing well enough to the success of the family and building a home?
 You have to give your all to receive all you deserve.

-Take an honest self-inventory rather than fall into a blame game and overreacting all time.
+Take an honest self-inventory rather than fall into a blame game and overreact all the time.
 Reflect on the thing you are doing that is contributing to the unhappiness of the marriage.

 Reflect on why the marriage is not working and anything you can do to rescue it from crumbling.

-The study maybe your spouse isn’t doing what is fitting enough because, too, you’re not doing the expected basics, or he is just nonchalant about building a successful marriage.
+The case might be your spouse isn’t doing what is fitting enough because you’re not doing the expected basics, or he is just nonchalant about building a successful marriage.

-All these are stem from making an objective and critical analysis of the challenges you are battling.
+All these stem from making an objective and critical analysis of the challenges you are battling.

-Afterwards, it would help if you decided whether to make a necessary correction from your abnormalities and wait for your spouse to effect changes in the same way.
+Afterward, it would help if you decided whether to make the necessary corrections to your abnormalities and wait for your spouse to effect changes in the same way.

-If you feel your best contribution has been exhausted and you have done all necessaries to save the marriage from drowning but all to no avail, then opt for the desire.
+If you feel your best contribution has been exhausted and you have done all necessary to save the marriage from drowning but all to no avail, then you can opt-out if you so desire.

 ALSO READ: How To Make My Wife Feel Special Always